 IMPORTANT INFORMATION ABOUT LOMEFLOXACIN:

 You must avoid taking Lomefloxacin (Maxaquin, Lomitas) if you allergic to it or to other similar antibiotics like moxifloxacin, levofloxacin, ciprofloxacin, gemifloxacin, or others.
 You must also not take this medication if you have ever had myasthenia gravis in the past.

-Prior to taking Lomefloxacin, let your doctor know if you have a heart rhythm problem, kidney or liver disease, diabetes, joint problems, muscle weakness, breathing trouble, a condition called pseudotumor cerebri, seizures, head injury or tumor in the past, low levels of blood potassium, a personal or family history of Long QT syndrome.
+Prior to taking Lomefloxacin, let you’re doctor know if you have a heart rhythm problem, kidney or liver disease, diabetes, joint problems, muscle weakness, breathing trouble, a condition called pseudotumor cerebri, seizures, head injury or tumor in the past, low levels of blood potassium, a personal or family history of Long QT syndrome.

 Don’t consume antacids, vitamin or mineral supplements, didanosine(Videx), or sucralfate(Carafate) powder or chewable tablets before 6 hours of taking Lomefloxacin or within 2 hours after taking this medication.
 Lomefloxacin may lead to swelling or tearing of a tendon (fibers that bind the muscles to the bones), especially the Achilles’ tendon of the heel.
 This condition is more likely to occur in people over 60, people who take steroidal medication, or people who have had a kidney, heart, or a lung transplant.
-Stop taking Lomefloxacin and seek medical help immediately if you have sudden pain, swelling, tenderness, or movement problems in your joints.
+Stop taking Lomefloxacin and seek medical help immediately if you have sudden pain, swelling, tenderness, or movement problems in you’re joints.
 Rest the joint until you receive medical care or instructions.

 Always store Lomefloxacin in a cool and dry place, preferably at room temperature.
 Keep away from heart, moisture, children and pets.